hermantb/fast_json/README.md

 The documentation (doxygen) can be geneted with 'make doc'.
 If you want to clean things up you can do 'make clean'.
 If you want to remove also the downloaded git repositories you can do 'make realclean'.
+For windows executable you can do 'make allwin' or 'make allwinf'.
 </pre>

 If you want to use this library in your project you can include the header file '\#include \<fast\_json.h\>' and the compile with -lfast\_json (and optional -lfast\_convert for faster print and scan functions).